NatWest caps transfers to crypto exchanges, including Binance, over fraud concerns

-LONDON (Reuters) - Britain’s Natwest Group has capped the daily amount customers can send to cryptocurrency exchanges, including major platform Binance, because of concerns over investment scams and fraud, a spokesperson told Reuters on Tuesday.
+LONDON, June 29 (Reuters) - Britain's Natwest Group (NWG.L) has capped the daily amount customers can send to cryptocurrency exchanges, including major platform Binance, because of concerns over investment scams and fraud, a spokesperson told Reuters on Tuesday.

 The temporary cap, imposed by one of Britain's domestic biggest lenders on June 24, targets a number of exchanges and digital asset firms, the spokesperson said.
 The maximum amount varies depending on the platform, and is typically in the thousands of pounds, they added.